Ikwuakor/Language-Toxicity-Classification/README.md

 ![image](https://user-images.githubusercontent.com/42311832/95043065-fc24d500-0698-11eb-993a-6ded1c86e8d7.png)

->All the percentages vary widely for each category of abuse.
+All the percentages vary widely for each category of abuse.
 Furthermore, non-abusive comments comprise almost 90 percent of our observations.
 Due to these differences, we might have to deal with class imbalance issues later during our modeling.
-+ **Note**: It's important to remember that overlap exists between the abusive designations, hence why the sum of the abusive and non-abusive percentages don't add up to 100.
+> + **Note**: It's important to remember that overlap exists between the abusive designations, hence why the sum of the abusive and non-abusive percentages don't add up to 100.

 # Word Frequency Comparisons (Lemmatization)

-> We can examine which words might prove the most useful in distinguishing one class from another by comparing which words are both more unique and more frequent for each class.
+We can examine which words might prove the most useful in distinguishing one class from another by comparing which words are both more unique and more frequent for each class.
 There are 15 possible comparisons we could make between the various classes, but below we just examine a few of the similar-sized classes, as well as the two 'toxic' classifications, to get aglimpse at which words might best define a class.

---
+__

-Unique to Toxic: {'page', 'know', 'like', 'article', 'fat', 'pig', 'block', 'edit', 'hate'}
+> Unique to Toxic: {'page', 'know', 'like', 'article', 'fat', 'pig', 'block', 'edit', 'hate'}

 Unique to Severe: {'yourselfgo', 'fucker', 'shut', 'bitch', 'rape', 'piece', 'damn', 'faggot', 'kill'}